 The health benefits of green tea are staggering.
 This vitamin C and catechin packed tea is a powerful antioxidant, helping to fight against heart disease, diabetes, and obesity, to name a few.
-It also contains anti-inflammatory flavonoids that give it its trademark green colour, helping with inflammatory health conditions like high blood pressure, arthritis and joint pain, gum disease, auto-immune disease and high cholesterol.
-Its anti-bacterial properties make it even more amazing by preventing bacteria build-up in our bodies and helping to banish bad breath (a sign of bacteria build-up in our mouths).
+It also contains anti-inflammatory flavonoids that give it its trademark green colour, helping with inflammatory health conditions like high blood pressure, arthritis and joint pain, gum disease, auto-immune disease, and high cholesterol.
+Its anti-bacterial properties make it even more amazing by preventing bacteria build-up in our bodies and helping to banish bad breath (a sign of bacteria build-up in our mouth).

 Green Tea for Beauty

 With anti-inflammatory and anti-bacterial properties, it’s no wonder green tea is known as a beauty food.
 Drinking green tea helps to detoxify our bodies by flushing out toxins from our skin, which reduces inflammation that leads to breakouts, it also improves our skin’s elasticity and youthful glow.
 You can even use green tea topically; try it as an extract in lotions and beauty products, or use a cold tea bag to reduce puffy eyes and dark circles.
 You can also brew it up as a skin toner, or use it as a hair rinse to promote growth and fight against dandruff.

 If you’re new to green tea I suggest taking it slow, jumping right into a hot mug of straight-up matcha might not be the best idea (wowzer, taste bud overload, lol).
 Instead, try a refreshing fruit infused iced green tea (or green tea lemonade), or indulge in a creamy naturally sweetened latte – coconut and vanilla milk complement green tea well.
 This will give your palette a chance to become accustomed to green tea’s unique flavour profile.